maleehanaz23/maleehanaz23/README.md

 - 🔭 I’m currently working on : Web Development
 - 🌱 I’m currently learning : React.js and Next.js to take my front-end skills to the next level.
-- 👯 I’m looking to collaborate on : CAlcNest website Deployment.
+- 👯 I’m looking to collaborate on : Open-source contributions and innovative web solutions.
 - 💬 Ask me about : Front-end Web Development
 - 📫 How to reach me: (https://www.linkedin.com/in/maleeha-naz-81254623b/)
 - 😄 Pronouns: She/Her